-- int PyDateTime_GET_YEAR (PyDateTime_Date o) Return the year, as a positive int.
-New in version 2.4. - int PyDateTime_GET_MONTH (PyDateTime_Date o) Return the month, as an int from 1 through 12.
-New in version 2.4. - int PyDateTime_GET_DAY (PyDateTime_Date o) Return the day, as an int from 1 through 31.
-New in version 2.4.
+int PyDateTime_GET_YEAR (PyDateTime_Date o) Return the year, as a positive int.

+int PyDateTime_GET_MONTH (PyDateTime_Date o) Return the month, as an int from 1 through 12.

+int PyDateTime_GET_DAY (PyDateTime_Date o) Return the day, as an int from 1 through 31.

 Macros to extract fields from datetime objects.
 The argument must be an instance of PyDateTime_DateTime, including subclasses.
 The argument must not be NULL, and the type is not checked: